dryror/backend-socket/README.md

  * if not provided, disconnection is not handled
  */
 on('disconnect', async (data, socket) => {
-  // e.g. business logic that removes connections from a db table })
+  // e.g. business logic that removes connection ids from a db table })

 /*